Browse documentation

 • Always-present globalsglobalThis and Goccia namespace are registered after all built-ins

 GocciaScript provides a set of built-in global objects that mirror JavaScript's standard library.
 Core language built-ins are implemented as Pascal units and registered by the engine.
-Runtime globals live behind runtime extensions so binaries can import only the runtime surface they need.
-Test assertions, benchmarks, and FFI are runtime-level opt-ins.
+Runtime globals and runtime modules live behind runtime extensions so binaries can import only the runtime surface they need.
+Test assertions, benchmarks, data-format modules, SemVer, and FFI are runtime-level opt-ins.

 Core language built-ins (Math, Object, Array, Number, JSON, Symbol, Set, Map, WeakSet, WeakMap, Promise, Temporal, Intl, ArrayBuffer, SharedArrayBuffer, Atomics, Proxy, Reflect, etc.) are always registered unconditionally by the engine.

-Runtime globals (Console, JSON5, JSONL, TOML, YAML, CSV, TSV, Performance, TextEncoder/TextDecoder, URL, fetch, Headers, Response, SemVer) are registered by the loader runtime profile and runtime extension classes under source/units/Goccia.RuntimeExtensions.*.pas.
-CLI hosts such as GocciaScriptLoader and GocciaREPL call ApplyLoaderRuntimeProfile; GocciaTestRunner applies the loader runtime profile plus TGocciaTestingLibraryRuntimeExtension; GocciaBenchmarkRunner applies the loader runtime profile plus TGocciaBenchmarkRuntimeExtension.
+Runtime globals (Console, Performance, TextEncoder/TextDecoder, URL, fetch, Headers, Response, AbortController/AbortSignal, EventTarget/Event) are registered by the loader runtime profile and runtime extension classes under source/units/Goccia.RuntimeExtensions.*.pas.
+The same runtime profile also installs named-export-only Goccia modules for non-standard data-format APIs and SemVer: goccia:csv, goccia:json5, goccia:jsonl, goccia:toml, goccia:tsv, goccia:yaml, and goccia:semver.
+It additionally registers the goccia:test module namespace without injecting any testing global, so the testing API is importable from every host that applies the profile.
+CLI hosts such as GocciaScriptLoader and GocciaREPL call ApplyLoaderRuntimeProfile; GocciaTestRunner applies the loader runtime profile with the module-only testing install suppressed and installs TGocciaTestingLibraryRuntimeExtension with global injection enabled instead, which is why it is the only binary with global describe/test/expect; GocciaBenchmarkRunner applies the loader runtime profile plus TGocciaBenchmarkRuntimeExtension.
+See Test Framework API for the per-binary table.
 GocciaScriptLoaderBare does not attach a runtime and exposes only a CLI-local print(...args) helper by default; the test262 conformance runner may opt into private test262 host capabilities with --test262-host.

 GocciaSandboxRunner applies the loader runtime profile and then installs TGocciaSandboxRuntimeExtension.
-That extension registers sandbox capabilities as import-only global modules named "fs" and "goccia"; it does not create global fs, $, or runScript bindings.
+That extension registers sandbox capabilities as import-only runtime modules named "fs" and "goccia"; it does not create global fs, $, or runScript bindings.

 FFI is not part of the loader runtime profile.
 CLI tools install TGocciaFFIRuntimeExtension when --unsafe-ffi is passed or "unsafe-ffi": true is set in config.